cincuranet/blog/about.md

 Hello.
 My name is Jiří Činčura.
 And I write code - aka I'm a developer.

 I write code in exchange for money because that pays the bills.
 I also contribute to open-source software.
 Anything that spans data access layers, business layers, testing, databases, parallelism, debugging, operating system concepts, cloud and scaling, programming language constructs and whatever is in between.
 I'm a project lead for .NET provider (and related providers like Entity Framework and DDEX) for Firebird (the database).
 I'm also helping with .NET provider for NuoDB.
-From 2017 I'm Microsoft Most Valuable Professional.
+Since 2017 I'm Microsoft Most Valuable Professional.

 You can find a lot of free code [here on the blog][1] and on my [GitHub][2].
 My application [ID3 renamer][7] might help you to keep your MP3 files in order.